exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 Unpacking refers to the act of extracting the elements of a collection, such as a `list`, `tuple`, or `dict`, using iteration.
 Unpacked values can be assigned to variables within the same step.
-With unpacking, there are some special operators used: `*` and `**`.
+With unpacking the `*` operator is used.

-When unpacking a list or tuple, the `*` operator can be used to assign all the remaining elements to a variable.
+When unpacking a list or tuple, `*` can be used to assign all the leftover elements to a variable.
-When unpacking a dictionary, the `**` operator can be used to assign all the remaining key-value pairs to a variable.

-When these operators are used without a collection they will _pack_ a number of values into a `list`, `tuple`, or dictionary.
+When the `*` operator is used without a collection, it _packs_ a number of values into a `list` or `tuple`.
+`**` can be used to combine multiple dictionaries into one dictionary.

-It is common to use this kind of behavior when creating functions that take an arbitrary number of arguments.
+It is common in Python to also exploit this unpacking/packing behavior when defining functions that take an arbitrary number of positional or keyword arguments.
+You will often see these "special" parameters defined as `def some_function(*args, **kwargs)`

-Multiple assignment is the ability to assign multiple variables in one line.
+[Multiple assignment][multiple assignment] is the ability to assign multiple variables in one statement.
-This is done by separating the variables with a comma.
+This allows for code to be more concise and readable, and is done by separating the variables with a comma.

 ```exercism/caution
 `*<variable_name>` and `**<variable_name>` should not be confused with `*` and `**`.
 While `*` and `**` are used for multiplication and exponentiation respectively, `*<variable_name>` and `**<variable_name>` are used as packing and unpacking operators.